-The University's centralized copier program is managed and maintained by University Creative and Print.
+The University's centralized copier program is managed and maintained by Creative and Print Services.
 The satellite copiers are fully networked, allowing offices to print directly to these devices.
-Paper for the fleet copiers is ordered through Creative and Print utilizing the form provided at www.usi.edu/creative-print/order.
+Paper for the fleet copiers is ordered through Creative and Print Services utilizing the form provided at www.usi.edu/creativeprint/order/xerox-copier-paper/